🌟 Improve your sports field with a expert audit.

 According to Rhoades (1974), the washing requirement (NL) represents the minimum percentage of water that must pass through the root zone to maintain salts at an acceptable level for the crop.

-The need for flushing is determined by the quality of the irrigation water and the salt tolerance of the crop.
+The need for washing is determined by the WATER QUALITY irrigation and the salt tolerance of the crop.

 washing_washing_needs